AdobeDocs/commerce-extensibility/src/pages/app-development/examples.md

 # Extensibility examples

-There are many ways to extend [Adobe Commerce](https://business.adobe.com/products/magento/extended-capabilities.html) today, such as [APIs](https://developer.adobe.com/commerce/webapi/) and [extensions](https://business.adobe.com/products/magento/marketplace.html).
+There are many ways to extend [Adobe Commerce](../index.md) today, such as [APIs](https://developer.adobe.com/commerce/webapi/) and [extensions](https://developer.adobe.com/commerce/marketplace/guides/sellers/extension-create/).
 However, these options in isolation only encapsulate a small fraction of possibilities with extensibility.
 This article speculates on what is possible with new and emergent offerings and more complicated integrations to explore the boundaries of what can be created in the future.

 ## Understanding the components

-There are several new and developing technologies created by Adobe that can further extend the Adobe Commerce platform.
+Adobe has several new and developing technologies that can further extend the Adobe Commerce platform.
 Each of the following services has unique features and capabilities, which are important to understand individually before considering more complicated examples.

 ### Adobe Developer App Builder

 [App Builder](https://developer.adobe.com/app-builder/docs/overview/) is a complete framework that allows you to build and deploy custom web applications to extend Adobe Commerce and other Adobe solutions while running on Adobe infrastructure.
 With [React Spectrum](https://react-spectrum.adobe.com/react-spectrum/index.html) these single-page applications (SPAs) are only limited by your React knowledge.

 To learn more about App Builder, follow [this step-by-step tutorial](https://developer.adobe.com/app-builder/docs/getting_started/first_app/) on creating your first app.
-This provides you with the foundational knowledge of what App Builder is and how it works.
+These instructions provide you with the foundational knowledge of what App Builder is and how it works.

 ### API Mesh for Adobe Developer App Builder